theriders/vrased_project/README.md

+*** CODE MODIFIED FOR PROJECT **

+- verification can be run using makefile in scripts folder
+- modified scripts and updated nusxv and verilog2smv executables run by make are located in scripts/verif-tools/
+- LTL specs located in verification_specs
+- RTL additions (logger.v & ram.v) located in vrased/hw-mod/

+Install depedencies below and follow instructions VRASED Verification section to run verification. 'cat makefile' to view avilable options.

 # VRASED: Verifiable Remote Attestation for Simple Embedded Devices

 Remote Attestation (RA) is a distinct security service that allows a trusted verifier to